 How-to guides: A how-to guide is a document that explains how to do something.
 It often includes detailed instructions and images.

 Technical specifications: Technical specifications are documents that contain detailed information about a product or service.
-They can be used by engineers and other technical professionals.
+Engineers and other technical professionals can use them.

 Resources for Technical Writers